terkelg/prompts/readme.md

 Use <kbd>⇧</kbd>/<kbd>⇩</kbd> to navigate.
 Use <kbd>tab</kbd> to cycle the result.
 Use <kbd>Page Up</kbd>/<kbd>Page Down</kbd> (on Mac: <kbd>fn</kbd> + <kbd>⇧</kbd> / <kbd>⇩</kbd>) to change page.
 Hit <kbd>enter</kbd> to select the highlighted item below the prompt.

 The default suggests function is sorting based on the `title` property of the choices.
-You can overwrite how choices are being filtered by passing your own suggest function.
+You can overwrite how choices are being filtered bypassing your own suggest function.

 #### Example
 <img src="https://github.com/terkelg/prompts/raw/master/media/autocomplete.gif" alt="auto complete prompt" width="499" height="163" />